-- (1) 2 Corinthians 1:8 (2) I Kings 19:4 - ~Contributed by Rev. Glen Bloomstrom, Retired Army Chaplain, LivingWorks Education
+(1) 2 Corinthians 1:8 (2) I Kings 19:4

+~Contributed by Rev. Glen Bloomstrom, Retired Army Chaplain, LivingWorks Education The Faith.Hope.Life. campaign is an initiative of the National Action Alliance for Suicide Prevention

 Muslim

 Thank you, God, Light of the Heavens and Earth, for all your bounties, seen and unseen.
 In this time of difficulty, we turn to you for guidance and hope.
 As we worship, celebrate and praise You, we want to acknowledge that the light in many hearts has turned into darkness because of the crushing burden of pain, despair and hopelessness.
 Some are suffering from the devastating agony of having lost loved ones to suicide.
 The anguish is real and unbearable.
 Please help us.
 We yearn for guidance and comfort.